dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 - Involves using tried and tested software development practices (including design patterns).
 - To not only provision Infrastructure but all the processes governing the management of said Infrastructure.

 Differs from <mark style="background: #BABD00;">infrastructure automation</mark>, which just involves replicating steps multiple times and reproducing them on several servers.
-It

 <mark style="background: #BABD00;">Programmable Infrastructure (IaC):</mark>
 - The knowledge of server provisioning, configuration management and deployment is no longer only with the systems admins.